 \section{Abstract}

-Motivated by research on gender identity norms and the distribution of the wo\-man's share in a couple's total labor income, we consider functional additive regression models for probability density functions as responses with scalar covariates.
-To preserve nonnegativity and integration to one under summation and scalar multiplication, we formulate the model for densities in a Bayes Hilbert space with respect to an arbitrary finite measure.
-This enables us to not only consider continuous densities, but also, e.g., discrete or mixed densities.
-Mixed densities occur in our application, as the woman's income share is a continuous variable having discrete point masses at zero and one for single-earner couples.
-We discuss interpretation of effect functions in our model via odds-ratios.
-Estimation is based on a gradient boosting algorithm, allowing for potentially numerous flexible covariate effects.
-We show how to handle the challenging estimation for mixed densities within our framework using an orthogonal decomposition.
-Applying this approach to data from the German Socio-Economic Panel Study (SOEP) shows a more symmetric distribution in East German than in West German couples after reunification and a smaller child penalty comparing couples with and without minor children.
+Motivated by research on gender identity norms and the distribution of the woman’s share in a couple’s total labor income, we consider functional additive regression models for probability density functions as responses with scalar covariates.
+To preserve nonnegativity and integration to one under vector space operations, we formulate the model for densities in a Bayes Hilbert space, which allows to not only consider continuous densities, but also, e.g., discrete or mixed densities.
+Mixed ones occur in our application, as the woman’s income share is a continuous variable having discrete point masses at zero and one for single-earner couples.
+Estimation is based on a gradient boosting algorithm, allowing for potentially numerous flexible covariate effects and model selection.
+We develop properties of Bayes Hilbert spaces related to subcompositional coherence, yielding (odds-ratio) interpretation of effect functions and simplified estimation for mixed densities via an orthogonal decomposition.
+Applying our approach to data from the German Socio-Economic Panel Study (SOEP) shows a more symmetric distribution in East German than in West German couples after reunification and a smaller child penalty comparing couples with and without minor children.
 These West-East differences become smaller, but are persistent over time.

 \textbf{Keywords:} Density Regression; Functional Additive Model; Gradient Boosting; Mixed Densities.